mineo333/TSA_Website/README.md

 Before you do anything, make sure you are familiar with how GitHub works.
 Here's a good place to start: https://guides.github.com/activities/hello-world/

+It seems that google sites doesn't give you immediate raw html editing power, so I don't really want to use it.

 # Plans
 * Make a dropdown type of menu